getredash/redash/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Redash.
 These are guidelines, not rules, please use your best judgement and feel free to propose changes to this document in a pull request.

+:star: If you're already here and love the project, please make sure to press the Star button. :star:
 ## Table of Contents

 [How can I contribute?](#how-can-i-contribute)